alexmanrique/blog/_posts/2024-01-19-java-21-features.md

 ## 13 - Prepare to Disallow the Dynamic Loading of Agents

 An agent is a component that can alter the code of an application while the application is running.
 Agents were introduced by the <a href="https://jcp.org/en/jsr/detail?id=163">Java Platform Profiling Architecture</a> in JDK 5 as a way for tools, notably profilers, to instrument classes.
-If the agents are loaded at startup will not cause warnings like if they were loaded into a running JVM.
+If the agents are loaded at startup will not cause warnings as if they were loaded into a running JVM.
 All this in order <a href="https://openjdk.org/jeps/8305968">to improve integrity by default.</a>

 More info in this <a href="https://openjdk.org/jeps/451">link</a>

 ## 14 - Key Encapsulation Mechanism API

 KEMs will be an important tool for defending against quantum attacks.
-None of the existing cryptographic APIs in the Java Platform is capable of representing KEMs in a natural way.
+None of the existing cryptographic APIs in the Java Platform is capable of representing KEMs naturally.

 Implementors of third-party security providers have already expressed a need for a standard KEM API.